paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

 * Load the historical validation code of the parachain by dispatching a `RuntimeApiRequest::ValidationCodeByHash(descriptor.validation_code_hash)` against the state of `block_hash`.
 * Spawn a background task with a clone of `background_tx`
   * Wait for the available data
-  * Issue a `CandidateValidationMessage::ValidateFromExhaustive` message
+  * Issue a `CandidateValidationMessage::ValidateFromExhaustive` message with `APPROVAL_EXECUTION_TIMEOUT` as the timeout parameter.
   * Wait for the result of validation
   * Check that the result of validation, if valid, matches the commitments in the receipt.
   * If valid, issue a message on `background_tx` detailing the request.